seanbell/opensurfaces-segmentation-ui/README.md

 1. Install dependencies (coffee-script, django, django compressor, ua parser):

    <b>Note:</b> this will downgrade your django installation if you are using
    the newest version.
-I suggest looking into `virtualenv` if this is a problem for you.
+I suggest looking into the `virtualenv` package if this is a problem for you.
 <pre>
 ./django-setup-demo.sh
 </pre>